 All children, regardless of their circumstances, are entitled to an efficient, full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Children missing or absent from education are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.
+Children missing or absent from education, unexplainable and/or persistent absences from education, are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise than at a school.